CrativeMan/ProjectCreator/README.md

 A project creator written in the [golang](https://go.dev/) using the [lipgloss](https://github.com/charmbracelet/lipgloss) cli framework.
 It is optimized for the nix/nixos flake workflow.

+# Features

+- Create C,Go,C++ programs
+- Choose between different project types
+- Simple fast and efficient

+## Command line flags

+- `-h` for showing a help
+- `-v` for showing the version
+- `-nf` for not generating a flake.nix file and using nix/flake dev envs.

 # How to install

 ## Manual install